cosmonautkc/product-review-card-component/README.md

 ### What I learned

 I learnt more about how flexbox works in terms of responsive design and what styles have to be reconsidered when moving from a column layout to a row layout.
 I also improved my ability to create css tokens and think clearly on how to structure them for scalability and debugging.

+refactor WIL: I challenged myself to go beyond mobile - desktop responsive design, and instead used max-width and % width to set limits and have the card scale instead of fixed widths and no gradual scale.
+I learnt more about positioning and how images work when they're on their own, as opposed to being put in a container.
+I was able to get the outcome I envisioned through going back to fundamentals of flexbox and dimensions, also learning new and helpful information about relative units of measurement(%, vw, r/em), compared to absolute(px), and when is appropriate to use each in responsive layouts.

 ### Continued development